AAU-P9/aau-p10-ptx-energy/README.md

 You may often want to review your artifacts locally, for this using sambashare is a good option.
 Simply add a system link to your build artifacts on your sambashare and it does the synchronization.

-ln -s /home/p10/sambashare/build_artifacts build_artifacts
+ln -s /home/p10/sambashare/artifacts artifacts

 ### Optional flags

-- `--output-dir <path>`: where to write the build artifacts and bundle (default: `build_artifacts`).
+- `--output-dir <path>`: where to write the build artifacts and bundle (default: `artifacts`).
 - `--run-args ...`: arguments passed to the compiled binary.

 ## Outputs

-The tool creates a folder under the output directory named after the target folder (e.g., `build_artifacts/app`) and a timestamped zip bundle in the output directory.
+The tool creates a folder under the output directory named after the target folder (e.g., `artifacts/app`) and a timestamped zip bundle in the output directory.
 The bundle includes:

 - Source code from the target folder
 - Compiled binary